Engineering & Modeling Research

 Olson is also a co-PI and founder of the Fracture Research and Application Consortium and the Structural Diagenesis Initiative.

-Olson is also a leader in quantitative structural geology and modelling the growth on natural fracture arrays, and the creator of the innovative fracture modeling program JOINTS.
+Olson is a leader in quantitative structural geology and modelling the growth on natural fracture arrays, and the creator of the innovative fracture modeling program JOINTS.
 Current research includes development of a fully integrated structural diagenetic 3D code for fracture growth in chemically reactive environments.

 Olson leads the Geomechanics Testing Laboratory which has capabilities for a wide range of rock property tests and experiments.
 The lab houses several load frames, which provide for the deformation of specimens over a range in size, geometry and load.
 The laboratory also conducts analog model experiments.